MICKEY’S VERY MERRY CHRISTMAS PARTY: A REVIEW

 Santa Claus is on the last float.

 The fireworks, called Holiday Wishes, happen between the parades at 10p.

 - Not all rides are open, but all of the most popular ones are (there’s a list of what’s open on the brochure below).

-- Because of the limit on tickets sold, the rides are pretty easy to get on to without major waits.
+- Because of the limit on tickets sold, most of the rides are pretty easy to get on to without major waits.
 The park will feel very crowded on Main Street and near the Castle, but this is because of all the people lining for the castle shows and the parade route.
 Away from Main Street and Frontierland the park opens up and ride waits are quite short.

 There’s some shows, some unique to this event.

 A Frozen Holiday Wish is the same as on regular MK evenings.
 It’s OK but the 8.15 show will be mobbed and cut into your ride time.

 Only shown during the party are the skippable A Totally Tomorrowland Christmas in Tomorrowland…

 …and a skippable dance party in Cosmic Ray’s in Tomorrowland.

 Also available is “The Edge,” showing on the same stage as A Totally Tomorrowland Christmas at 8.10, 9, 10.20 and 11.10p.
 This will please you in direct proportion to the joy you take in boy band a Capella gestures towards Christmas songs.